shahinyusifli/SQL_daily_tasks_small_company/README.md

 ### Technical requirements
 - Exception handling should be implemented for some tasks.
 - Solutions should be stored logical file system of the database

+## Task 2
+### Functional requirements
+Provide CRUD operations to the Regions table but the solution should be consumable for other schema objects as well.
+- insert_region: Accepts REGION_ID and REGION_NAME as parameters and inserts a new region into the regions table.
+- update_region: Accepts REGION_ID and REGION_NAME as parameters and updates the region with the specified REGION_ID in the regions table.
+- delete_region: Accepts REGION_ID as a parameter and deletes the region with the specified REGION_ID from the regions table.
+- get_region: Accepts REGION_ID as a parameter and retrieves the region with the specified REGION_ID from the regions table.
+### Technical requirements
+- Using PL/SQL Scehma objects.

+## Task 3
+Enforce data integrity between the regions and countries' tables
+- It should check if the REGION_ID being inserted/updated exists in the regions table before allowing the modification.
+    - If the REGION_ID doesn't exist in the regions table,       appropriate error handling should be implemented to prevent invalid data from being inserted or updated.

+## Task 4
+Create a Schema object in a logical file system for Retrieve employees in a given department which can be used by back-end developers.
+### Technical requirements
+- Exception handling should be implemented to handle cases where no employees are found for the given department.
+- Using PL/SQL Schema objects is required.
+- It is not allowed to use primitive data types.

+## Task 5
+Calculate the average salary of employees in a specific job
+### Technical requirements
+- Exception handling should be implemented to handle cases where no employees are found for the given job.
+- Solution should be stored logical file system of the database

 ## Task 6
 Think yourself SQL statement which could be useful according data model for database users.